10 Famous Still Life Artists of the 20th Century

 Georges Braque - Fragmenting Objects

-Continuing and deepening Cézanne’s experimentation with painterly elements, Georges Braque created his still lifes in the Cubist style, fragmenting objects in the paintings and presenting their different angles all at once.
+Continuing and deepening Cézanne’s experimentation with painterly elements, Georges Braque created some of his famous still life paintings in the Cubist style, fragmenting objects in the paintings and presenting their different angles all at once.
 Although he started out as a Fauvist, after meeting with Pablo Picasso he soon changed his style and adopted Cubism as his main mode of expression.
 During his career he created numerous paintings depicting mundane subjects, and was often using collage technique in his creations.

 Featured image: Georges Braque – Still Life with a Bunch of Grapes, 1912.
 Image via wikiart.org